-i) The Seeming NRA Colluding Practices and Protracted Legal Battles: Many families of victims of Gun violence blame the NRA for getting the US cities and streets awash with guns in the hands of felons.
+Many families of victims of Gun violence blame the NRA for getting the US cities and streets awash with guns in the hands of felons.
 Moreover, for supporting the laws of 1965 and 1986, which allow felons and ex-convicts relief from ATF, Alcohol, Tobacco, and Firearms Agency to apply for and purchase guns despite their criminal past.
 NRA is in some protracted legal battles with New York State amid its illegal financial transactions and the seeming haphazard court application for failed bankruptcy suits, attempting to move its business to Texas in 2020.
 “The NRA is 150 years old. -New York’s legislature granted the NRA a corporate charter in 1871, and the organization continues to operate under the New York laws governing corporations.
 NRA revenue declined in 2020 by 4% from $296 million to $284 million, -Revenue fell another 18% to under $234 million in 2021.
 (Millhiser, 2021).
 According to recent BBC US Canada Business publications in April 2023, OpenSecrets' figures suggest that since 2010, the NRA has directed more than $140m to pro-gun election candidates.
 Many of The NRA members will vote for a candidate based solely on their gun stance.
 It grades members of Congress from A to F on their perceived friendliness to gun rights.
 Those ratings can cost pro-gun control candidates their seats.
 The NRA has aggressively opposed measures restricting gun ownership for decades despite high-profile mass shootings, including many in schools.
 Charlton Heston was the president and spokesperson of the NRA from 1998 until he resigned in 2003.
 At the 2000 NRA convention, Heston raised a rifle over his head and said that a potential Al Gore administration would have to take away his Second Amendment rights "from my cold, dead hands."
 This statement angered gun control supporters.

-ii) The Misconstrued 2nd Amendment of the U.S. Constitution: It is an open secret that the 2nd Amendment in the U.S. Constitution has emboldened millions of Americans to claim their inalienable rights to gun ownership.
+: It is an open secret that the 2nd Amendment in the U.S. Constitution has emboldened millions of Americans to claim their inalienable rights to gun ownership.
 However, the fine print in the 2nd Amendment is apparent.
 However, they are vaguely and grossly misinterpreting most times as an unquestionable right to bear arms, and even some courts do the same.
 The Second Amendment Rights of the U.S. Constitution" states that,

 "A well-regulated Militia, being necessary to the security of a free state,